Beyond the Oracle Property: Adaptive LASSO in Cointegrating Regressions with Local-to-Unity Regressors

 This random shift in the limiting distribution of the adaptive LASSO estimator is not detected in \citet{LeeEtAl22}, as their assumptions imply that $\tilde\lambda_0 = 0$.
 Moreover, in contrast to the second order bias term in the limiting distribution of the OLS estimator, the random shift in the limiting distribution of the adaptive LASSO estimator does not vanish if the regressor is exogenous.
 Lastly, if $\lambda_T$ diverges faster than $T$, the convergence rate becomes slower than $T$, as shown in Proposition~\ref{prop:param_consist-fixed}(b2).
 In this case, for the appropriately scaled estimator $\lambda_T^{-1}T^2(\betaAL - \beta)$, the term ``corresponding to OLS'' no longer appears in the limit.
 Finally, Proposition~\ref{prop:ls_dist-fixed} confirms that the rates established in Proposition~\ref{prop:param_consist-fixed} are indeed sharp.

-The results in this section can be used to explicitly formulate a condition for the so-called ``oracle property'' of the adaptive LASSO estimator, a term coined by \cite{FanLi01}, established for the adaptive LASSO estimator in a classical linear regression model in \cite{Zou06} and extended to cointegrating regressions by \cite{LeeEtAl22}.
+The results in this section can be used to explicitly formulate a condition for the so-called ``oracle property'' of the adaptive LASSO estimator, a term coined by \cite{FanLi01}, established for the adaptive LASSO estimator in a classical linear regression model in \cite{Zou06}.